murilovetter/k8s/README.md

 # 🚀 Kubernetes Infrastructure - Complete Learning

-This project demonstrates a complete Kubernetes infrastructure with frontend, backend applications and MySQL database, including monitoring and CI/CD.
+This project demonstrates a complete Kubernetes infrastructure with frontend, backend applications and MariaDB database, including monitoring, auto-scaling, and multi-environment deployment using Helm charts.

 ## 📋 Overview